Cherreads

 "Yes.
 In quite a hurry."

-"She didn't even bother to answer me."
+"She did not even bother to answer me."
 Keith pouted again.
-"And it's your fault."
+"And it is your fault."

 "How is it my fault?"
 Prince Dio walked to his desk.